Supreme Court clears the way for House to get Trump White House documents – KION546

 The Supreme Court’s order is a major blow to Trump, at a moment when the select committee is gaining steam as it gathers information from hundreds of witnesses and communications providers.

+Rep. Zoe Lofgren, a member of the panel, said Wednesday that she expects the committee will get the records from the Trump White House “very promptly” and called the ruling “a very big deal for getting the truth out.”

+“I was glad to see the court respected the decision made by the appellate court,” she told CNN’s Erin Burnett on “Out Front.”
+Asked about the four pages of Trump documents that were set to be released from the National Archives on Wednesday, Lofgren said the panel has “not yet had a chance to look at it, but yes, the material is starting to flow in.”

-It also could send a signal to other witnesses that they have very little ability to challenge January 6-related subpoenas on executive privilege grounds, potentially opening the possibility for more former White House officials to testify.
+Wednesday’s order could also send a signal to other witnesses that they have very little ability to challenge January 6-related subpoenas on executive privilege grounds, potentially opening the possibility for more former White House officials to testify.

 The Supreme Court left unresolved key questions about an ex-President’s ability to claim executive privilege — claims that top advisers of Trump have used to refuse or to hold off on testifying to the House.